-Requesting data through INSIGHT
+Requesting data from INSIGHT

-Who can apply to access the data?
+Who can apply to access INSIGHT data?

 Only organisations with recognised research programmes and a clear commitment to research that will benefit patients will be considered; private individuals will not be able to access the data.